ppy/osu-wiki/news/2018/2018-10-20-the-qat-gazette-september-2018.md

 ### Beatmap Nominator Retirements

 Fun times always have to come to an end eventually.
-This month, we give our farewells to two of our diligent Beatmap Nominators: ::Plaudible::{ user=7149815 } and [Jonawaga](https://osu.ppy.sh/users/3653035).
+This month, we give our farewells to two of our diligent Beatmap Nominators: ::Plaudible::{ user=7149815 } and ::Jonawaga::{ user=3653035 }.

 On behalf of the community, we thank you for your hard work in bringing new content into the game, and we wish you good luck in your next steps in life!